Princess Peach: Showtime!: Development

 During the June 21, 2023 Nintendo Direct, Nintendo announced a new game centered around Princess Peach was in development and would be released for the Switch in 2024.
 The September 14, 2023 Direct revealed more details about the game, including its title, Peach's sidekick Stella, the first few transformations, the main villains Grape and the Sour Bunch, and a release date of March 22, 2024.
 The game uses the Unreal Engine 4 game engine.

 On October 12, 2023, news outlets noted that the game's box art and key artwork had been changed to give Peach more determined facial expressions, which have been compared to her appearance in The Super Mario Bros.
 Movie.
+Shigeru Miyamoto would later confirm in an interview with Famitsu that the movie and Princess Peach: Showtime! were developed "around the same time” and that Peach’s “energetic” portrayal in the game influenced her characterization in the movie.

 The game's development company was not officially revealed until March 21, 2024, when it was discovered via credits that Good-Feel was the developer and that the game was directed by Etsunobu Ebisu.
 Good-Feel's involvement with the game was leaked from its demo code two weeks prior.

 Reception

 Princess Peach: Showtime! received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 60% of critics.
 In Japan, four critics from Famitsu gave the game two eights, one nine, and one eight for a total score of 33 out of 40.

 IGN's Logan Plant gave the game a 7 out of 10, praising its variety with the stage play, story, costumes, and music, while also praising its bosses as "strong suits."
-However, he criticized the completion aspect, commenting that the length of the levels were rather long due to the cutscenes.
+However, he criticized the completion aspect, commenting that the levels were rather long due to the cutscenes.
 Plant also raised concerns about the graphics and framerate, saying that Peach's model was rather "blurry" at times, and found that the loading screens also lagged slightly.
 In the end, he applauded the game for putting more emphasis on Peach and enjoyed the genres available.

 GamesRadar+'s Dustin Bailey also liked the variety in stage design, praising one of the levels as "the type of mystery the player would be solving in the vein of a classic point-and-click adventure game."
 He also stated that the game did not have much replay value.

 In a more critical review, The Guardian disliked the game's repetition, calling it "paper-thin".
 They also considered the game rather "shallow", saying that some of the game's ideas felt like they were "prototypes which escaped Nintendo headquarters."
 Their more positive notes included the ice-skating levels and kung-fu vignette adding appeal.